Pranshu-2601/EV-Dashboard-Washington/README.md

 - **Model Year** – Year of manufacture
 - **Electric Vehicle Type** – BEV or PHEV

+📌 **Note:** The source dataset is regularly updated, so future visualizations may differ depending on when the data is downloaded.

+## 📦 Data File Included

+- ✅ `electric_vehicle_data.zip` – A zipped CSV file containing the exact version of the dataset used to build this dashboard.

 ## 🎥 Project Walkthrough Video

 I’ve recorded a full video walkthrough of the dashboard creation process in Tableau: